Textile

-What is "Fuji silk" - Definition & Explanation
+What is "Fuji Silk" - Definition & Explanation

-Last Updated on: 23-Feb-2023 (9 months, 8 days ago)
+Last Updated on: 28-Aug-2024 (1 year, 7 months, 21 days ago)

 Fuji silk is a type of silk fabric known for its exquisite quality and luxurious feel.
 It is named after Mount Fuji, the iconic Japanese mountain, as it is traditionally produced in Japan using highly skilled craftsmanship.
 Fuji silk is highly regarded for its lustrous appearance, lightweight texture, and exceptional drapability, making it a popular choice for high-end garments and luxury accessories.